Want a better body and better health?

-Do you have feel as though;
+Do you ever feel as though:

 Digestive issues range from abdominal bloating, cramps, gas, indigestion, constipation and diarrhoea, and we can either experience just one of these symptoms, or a combination of them.

 Until the triggers have been identified, and repair work done, it can be difficult to see the back of digestive issues.

 So how can we go about fixing a broken digestive system?

-There are 4 steps to addressing gastrointestinal imbalances;
+There are 4 steps to addressing gastrointestinal imbalances.

-The first is REMOVE.
+The first is to REMOVE

 Remove any unwanted guests, and remove any food and drink sensitivities.

-Foods to try cutting out for 30 days;
+Foods to try cutting out for 30 days:

-An additional diet, that may be of benefit to some, is a low FODMAP diet (which will be covered In a subsequent blog).
+An additional diet, that may be of benefit to some, is a low FODMAP diet (which will be covered in a subsequent blog).

 A SIBO (Small Intestinal Bacterial Overgrowth) test can identify whether there is an overgrowth of bacteria in the small intestine.

 Testing can identify exactly what the culprit may be and can then be addressed specifically, often using nutraceutical products that are targeted against the particular bacteria, yeast or parasite.

 Apple cider vinegar with ‘mother’ can support digestion, take a tablespoon before meals.

 Months or even years of abuse through wrong food choices, high caffeine, high alcohol, antibiotics, other medications, high stress or eating on the run, can take its toll on the digestive system.

 Many nutrients can support the cells of the intestinal tract and help repair any damage that may have been done.

 Zinc, vitamin A, vitamin D, aloe vera, slippery elm, glutamine, and n-acetyl glucosamine, are just some of the nutrients that can help.

-Quick tips to a better digestive system;
+Quick tips to a better digestive system, body, and health

 To your lean, healthy, optimised future,

-Dee, Matt & the Optimised team
+Matt & the personal training team